How To Make Rows Add Up In Google Sheets

 The syntax for the SUM function is straightforward:

-`=SUM(range)` (See Also: How To Make A Line Graph Using Google Sheets)
+`=SUM(range)` (See Also: How To Add Percentage In Pie Chart In Google Sheets)

 Where “range” refers to the cells you want to add together.
 This can be a single cell, a group of adjacent cells, or a non-adjacent selection of cells.